 This section discusses the requirements that must be met in order to satisfy the disclosure exemption in s708AA and 1012DAA.
-The disclosure exemption only applies to a traditional rights issue as defined in s9A: see RG 189.16.
+The disclosure exemption only applies to a traditional rights issue as defined in s9A.

 For the disclosure exemption to apply, the rights issue must also comply with a number of other conditions in s708AA or 1012DAA.
-These conditions ensure that offerees are able to make an informed decision about the offeree see RG 189.17-RG 189.26.
+These conditions ensure that offerees are able to make an informed decision about the offer.